isaacdarcilla/pageant-management-system/README.md

 ### ✨ Support

 Fork or star this repository for support.
+This project is discontinued.

 ### 🐞 Issues and Pull Requests